 Photographers have been adding textures to photographs for many decades.
 Long before the days of digital imaging, texture was added using various means.
 These include in-camera multiple exposures, scratching directly onto negatives or layering two negatives together in the enlarger, one of which was an image of a texture.
-Today, we can still enjoy the same level of experimentation with textures through digital imaging to help add that extra “WOW” factor to our images.
+Today, we can still enjoy the same level of experimentation with textures.
+Digital imaging can help add that extra “WOW” factor to our images.

 WHAT IS A PHOTOGRAPHIC TEXTURE?

 In the context of digital imaging, a texture file is simply a photographic or scanned image of a textured object or material.
 Textures themselves are NOT PHOTOSHOP ACTIONS.
-They are typically supplied as image files, for use in Photoshop or other image editing software, which will allow them to be LAYERED above the primary photograph.
+They are supplied as image files, and LAYERED above the primary photograph using Photoshop or similar software.
 Their application is relatively simple, and we’ll outline this below.

 WHY APPLY TEXTURES TO PHOTOGRAPHS?

-Textures can be added to photographs to help convey emotion, add mood or, depending on the style of the texture, create a more artistic feel.
+Textures help convey emotion, add mood or, depending on the style of the texture, create a more artistic feel.
 Textures can also be used to add to a story.
-Consider how an aged sepia-coloured paper texture might set the scene for a past era, while a cool, metallic-like texture might help draw the viewer into a science fiction story.
+Consider how an aged sepia-coloured paper texture might set the scene for a past era.
+Conversely, a cool, metallic-like texture might help draw the viewer into a science fiction story.